untillpro/swarmgo/README.md

 `swarmgo` allows to build swarm clusters with monitoring, alerting, and automatic certificate generation (using ACME provider) in a few minutes

+# Status

+Not quire ready for public usage

+- traefik runs as a single instance, so resulting cluster is not Fault Tolerant anymore (some downtime will take place if traefik node goes down)
+  - "Single instance" is a result of switching to traefik 2+ version, which broke compatibility with previous setup

 # Usage

 Prerequestes: